 Serifs can be ideal for logos, headlines and disclaimer copy if your company’s strategic design approach is to convey a sense of maturity and class.
 Serifs have an incredibly distinguished look when used sparingly, adding flair and – dare we say – opulence to brand names or taglines.

 So designers have opted to soften this trend by using brighter more vibrant colours creating a warmer and more welcoming personality.

 Similarly, instead of keeping with the straight lines, many designers have embraced graceful curves to soften the geometric look.
-The end result is incredibly clean but also slightly playful, making your brand seem approachable and energetic.
+The end result is incredibly clean but also slightly playful, adding brand value and making your business seem approachable and energetic.

 4. Gradients on the Rise